janhesters/geromekevin/content/blog/multiple-environments-with-aws-amplify/index.md

 ### 1. a) You

-Initialize amplify in your first environment and add authentication. **Note:** In some of these code examples, there will be _several CLI commands_ that you have to run.
+Initialize Amplify in your first environment and add authentication. **Note:** In some of these code examples, there will be _several CLI commands_ that you have to run.
 Remember to **_double-check that you catch all_** and don't miss any.

 ```bash
 # highlight-start